 - Select the Repair your computer option.

 - Then select Troubleshoot and click on Advanced Options to enter the Advanced Startup Options menu.

 4. Select the Restart now option

 - Users can also get to Advanced Startup Options by clicking the Restart now option in Settings.

 - Enter the keyword recover in the search box to find the Recovery option.

 - Click Recovery to open the window shown directly below.

 - Click the Restart now button under Advanced start-up.

 - The PC will restart to the Choose an option menu from which users can select Troubleshoot and then Advanced options.

 5. Enter Recovery Mode using Command Prompt

 - Click Close on the You’re about to be signed out prompt that appears.

 - Thereafter, select Troubleshoot and Advanced options after the restart.

-So, there are few ways users can enter Windows 10’s recovery mode.
+So, there are a few ways users can enter Windows 10’s recovery mode.
 When users enter the recovery mode, they can then utilize the System Restore, Command Prompt, System Image Recovery, and Startup Repair utilities from there.